microsoft/AL-Go/Scenarios/secrets.md

 ## <a id="GitHubPackagesContext"></a>**GitHubPackagesContext** -> Deliver to GitHub Packages

 If you create a secret called GitHubPackagesContext, then AL-Go for GitHub will automagically deliver apps to this NuGet feed after every successful build.
-AL-Go for GitHub will also use this NuGet feed for dependency resolution when building apps, giving you automatic dependency resolution within all your apps.
+AL-Go for GitHub will also use this NuGet feed for dependency resolution when building apps, giving you automatic dependency resolution within all your repositories sharing this secret.

 Example: `{"token":"ghp_NDdI2ExxxxxxxxxxxxxxxxxAYQh","serverUrl":"https://nuget.pkg.github.com/mygithuborg/index.json"}`

+## <a id="NuGetContext"></a>**NuGetContext** -> Deliver to NuGet

+If you create a secret called NuGetContext, then AL-Go for GitHub will automagically deliver apps to this NuGet feed after every successful build.
+AL-Go for GitHub will NOT use this NuGet feed for dependency resolution when building apps.
+If you want to use this feed for dependency resolution as well, you need to add this to the [trustedNuGetFeeds](https://aka.ms/algosettings#trustedNuGetFeeds) setting.

+Example: `{"token":"ydtaxlw66xxxxxxxxxxxxxxgqdq","serverUrl":"https://pkgs.dev.azure.com/myorg/apps/_packaging/myrepo/nuget/v3/index.json"}`